 There are other strategies to employ before you choose the bankruptcy route.
 Try these first:

 Well, there just isn’t a lot of truth in this statement at all.
 Now, I understand if you are not someone that can responsibly handle credit card debt, then the perks of owning one may be lost on you.
 However, if you pay your balance in full each month, using credit cards can actually pay you!
-Many cards offer cash back rewards, while others appeal to the frequent flyers with airline perks.
+Many cards offer cash-back rewards, while others appeal to frequent flyers with airline perks.
 Whatever rewards you like, there are advantages to utilizing credit cards.

 I personally have received cash back this year, yet not paid a dime in interest.
 I even have a client that uses his card for business purposes.
 Because he pays it in full each month, he hasn’t paid any interest, but he has taken his family on vacation for the last several years thanks to his credit card perks.